Meet Maddy

 After recovering from a long-term illness I participated in my first meditation retreat in 2017 with Dr. Daniel P. Brown.
 This experience helped me discover a refuge within myself that I never thought was possible .
 Through mindfulness and meditation, I learned that I have a choice when it comes to letting my thoughts and emotions control me and how I respond to life’s circumstances.
 This was a life altering discovery as someone who has struggled with ruminating thoughts, anxiety, depression and emotional regulation the majority of my life.
 I believe that the ability to stay present through difficult situations and emotions is the key to experiencing deeper connections and living a more fulfilling life.

-In my spare time, I enjoy riding my gravel and mountain bikes, training for endurance races, being in nature, listening to music, cooking and spending time my friends, family and beloved dog, Audrey.
+In my spare time, I enjoy riding my gravel and mountain bikes, trail running, being in nature, listening to music, cooking and spending time my friends, family and beloved dog, Audrey.

 Credentials, Training & Education: